naptha/tesseract.js/README.md

 # Tesseract.js
 [Installation](#installation) • [Docs](#docs) • [Contributing](#contributing)

-Tesseract.js is a pure javascript version of the Tesseract OCR Engine that can recognize English, Chinese, Russian, and 60 other languages.
+Tesseract.js is a pure javascript library that lets you get words written in English, Chinese, Russian, and [60 other languages](./tesseract_lang_list.md), out of scanned documents and other images.

-Tesseract.js lets your code get the words out of scanned documents and other images.
+Tesseract.js is a pure javascript version of the [Tesseract OCR Engine](https://github.com/tesseract-ocr/tesseract).

 <!-- ![alt text]( "Logo Title Text 1") -->